Last Updated on

 Well, you’d expect Volusion to make up for that when it comes to online selling.
 But, just like we’ve seen with POS, Shopify manages to outshine its counterpart in the e-commerce environment.
 Don’t get me wrong though.
 Volusion is indeed a remarkable platform with a decent array of online selling tools.
 In fact, some of them are unique- like onsite checkouts, enhanced analytics, and the zero transaction fees policy, which is arguably the most outstanding advantage.

 Shopify, on the other hand, will take some of your money through its costly transaction fees.
 But, that notwithstanding, it’s still more powerful than Volusion in e-commerce management.
-Shopify is more of a comprehensive store management system with a solid array of customer engagement features, design customization functionalities, plus selling and marketing solutions.
+Shopify is more of a comprehensive store management system with a solid array of customer engagement features, design customization functionalities, plus selling and marketing tools and solutions.

 Now, combine that with its numerous third-party integrations, and you have yourself an all-rounded e-commerce platform.
 Therefore, although Volusion comes close, Shopify wins again– by a very slight margin.

 Overall, Volusion and Shopify’s pricing schedules are more or less the same.
 They are pretty identical, and they are structured with comparable feature scales.